Shergar Cup: History

 Ascot Racecourse was closed in 2005 for renovations, and the format was changed again when the competition resumed in 2006, with the number of teams increased from two (or six jockeys each) to four (of three jockeys each), representing: Great Britain, Ireland, Europe, and ROW.

-Since 2012, the Great Britain and Ireland teams have been merged, so that three of the teams represent geographical areas – GB&I, Europe, and ROW – and the fourth team is an all-women "Girls'" team of female jockeys from around the world.
+Since 2012 thru 2024, the Great Britain and Ireland teams have been merged, so that three of the teams represent geographical areas – GB&I, Europe, and ROW – and the fourth team is an all-women "Girls'" team of female jockeys from around the world.
 The jockeys in each team wears silks dominated by distinctive colours: green for GB&I, blue for Europe, yellow for ROW, pink for the Girls.
+Since 2025, the Asia team, wearing red silks, replaces the all-ladies.

 The event now fills a weekend between Glorious Goodwood in late July, and the Ebor Festival in late August.
 There are activities between races to keep both adults and children entertained, which may include a fairground rides, extreme sports demonstrations, and musical performances.
 At the end of the day, a concert is held for race-goers.
 Concert performers in 2015 included Blue, Lulu, Rick Astley and Razorlight.

+During COVID-19 pandemic, 2020 edition were not held, replaced by normal raceday.
+In 2021, jockeys are mostly based in the United Kingdom and Europe team are removed.